brimdata/super/book/src/command/db.md

 neither `-use` nor `timestamp` is given, only the most recent commit in the history will be kept and all others deleted.

-**DANGER ZONE.** You must confirm that you want to remove the objects to proceed.
+**DANGER ZONE.** Once the pool's commit history has been truncated and old commits are deleted, they cannot be recovered.
+You must confirm that you want to remove the commits to proceed.
 The `-f` option can be used to force removal without confirmation.
-The `-dryrun` option may also be used to see a summary of how many objects would be removed by a `vacate` but without removing them.
+The `-dryrun` option may also be used to see a summary of how many commits would be removed by a `vacate` but without removing them.

 ### super db vacuum